Martchus/syncthingtray/README.md

 can be passed to CMake to influence the build.

 ### Further dependencies
-The following Qt modules are required (version 5.6 or newer): `core`, `network`, `dbus`, `gui`, `widgets`, `svg`, `webenginewidgets`/`webkitwidgets`
+The following Qt modules are required (only the latest Qt 5 and Qt 6 version tested): `core`, `network`, `dbus`, `gui`, `widgets`, `svg`, `webenginewidgets`/`webkitwidgets`

 It is recommended to use at least Qt 5.14 to avoid limitations in previous versions (see *Known bugs* section).

 The built-in web view and therefore the modules webenginewidgets/webkitwidgets are optional (see section *Select Qt module for WebView*).

 To build the plugin for Dolphin integration KIO is also required.
-Additionally, the Dolphin plugin requires Qt 5.8 or newer.
 To skip building the plugin, add `-DNO_FILE_ITEM_ACTION_PLUGIN:BOOL=ON` to the CMake arguments.

 To build the Plasmoid for the Plasma desktop, the Qt module QML and the KDE Frameworks module Plasma are required as well.
-Additionally, the Plasmoid requires Qt 5.15 or newer.
+Additionally, the Plasmoid requires the latest Qt version (5.15) for certain Qt Quick features.
 To skip building the Plasmoid, add `-DNO_PLASMOID:BOOL=ON` to the CMake arguments.

 To specify the major Qt version to use, set `QT_PACKAGE_PREFIX` (e.g. add `-DQT_PACKAGE_PREFIX:STRING=Qt6` to the CMake arguments).
 There's also `KF_PACKAGE_PREFIX` for KDE dependencies.
 Note that KDE integrations